hugomelendez/openshift-cicd-pipelines/docs/introduction/README.md

 * One or more pipelines (pipelines per environment, cross pipelines, etc)

 This implementation is modularized and can be deployed covering the mentioned configurations.

+The pipelines use the declarative approach and the [OpenShift Jenkins Pipeline Plugin](https://github.com/openshift/jenkins-client-plugin).